Mayor Megan Barry’s Housing Nashville Report

 Since 2013 the Barnes Fund for Affordable Housing has invested over $4 million in affordable housing using Barnes Fund investments and leveraging with federal and private funding sources, funding more than 100 housing units.
 There is currently $1 million in the fund, and it will receive $5 million from the sale of the old convention center for redevelopment.
 Mayor Barry’s 2016 operating budget will include $10 million for the Barnes Fund for Affordable Housing, increasing the size to $16 million for the fiscal year, starting July 1, 2016.

 The Barnes Fund is now seeking proposals from non-profit housing developers for home owner rehabilitation projects, rental projects and home buyer projects in Davidson County, Tennessee.
-Ten million dollars in grant funding is available for the fall 2016 funding round.
+Five million dollars in grant funding is available for the spring 2017 innovation funding round.
 Learn more about and apply for Barnes grant funding.

 Inclusionary Housing Ordinance